disclaimer: I was provided the Dockatot Grand and Travel Bag in exchange for this post on tips for traveling with an infant. All opinions are my own.

 Here’s a few tips and pieces of information for anyone traveling with an infant.

-1. Getting a Passport
+1. Getting a Passport for an Infant

 Infant/Child passports are good for 5 years.
 Birth certificates are made available to the State within 3 weeks of birth.
 Both parents will need to be present when applying for a passport, and it must be done in person.
 You can check online using your zip code to see what office is closest to you.
 Normal processing time is 4-6 weeks.
 We expedited ours for an additional $60, and it arrived in about 10 days.